Leehyowon/CURLY-FORTNIGHT/README.md

 ## LAST MESSAGE OF CURLY-FORTNIGHT

 * We love you guys T.T, thanks for showing us the way to open source❤
+* While studying opensource and preparing this project, I was so happy though the process was so hard.
+I'm so sorry for saying such harsh things to my team members.
+And thank you for you guys' great work.
+Love you.